minhtribui153/PDFSummarizer/README.md

 For this project, I used the Chroma Database to store the compiled data from the PDF files which makes it easier for the Ollama AI model to query and give a brief summary of the documents to the user.

-Models required: "nomic-embed-text" and "llama3
+Models required: "nomic-embed-text" and "mistral"

 ![Demo](./demo.png)